felixobianozie/engineering-devops/0x0F-load_balancer/README.md

 # 0x0F-load_balancer

-This project is all about setting up a better web infrastructure to improve performance and availability.
+In this project, I set up a better web infrastructure to improve performance and availability.
+A load balancer was included and setup using the roundrobin load balancing algorithm.